ParentJA/taxi/README.md

         fields = ('id', 'username',)
 ```

-Our sign up function is simple.
-Create the user based on the data provided by the user (username and password).
-If all goes well, pass back a success message, or else, return the form errors.
+The simplicity of our user data is reflected in our `SignUpView`.
+We pass the data to Django's `UserCreationForm`, which expects only username and password.
+If the form is valid, we save the user and pass the serialized data back to the client with a success status.
+If the form validation fails, we pass back the errors with an error.
+Form validation could fail if the username is already taken or the password isn't strong enough.

 **trip/apis.py**